Are you struggling with an obstacle? These 8 tips to overcoming obstacles in life will help you get through the challenges.

 Thinking logically also leads to root causes of the obstacle that are much easier to deal with.
 It’s pretty hard to solve “what if” panic attacks that haven’t even happened yet.
 We’re more likely to get back to work and do what needs to happen to solve the problem.

-Think about the last time you faced an obstacle or challenge and the internal statements you may have made:
+Think about the last time you were overcoming obstacles in life and the internal statements you may have made:

 - “I’m so broke, I have no money.”